Bazoukaa/Hotel_Bookings_Data_Analysis_with_R/README.md

 ## Course

-For analysis under the course: [Course Name], under the supervision of [Instructor Name].
+For course: DEPI under the supervision of eng.
+Soha Nagy.